 Does writing about a film mean something different from writing other things?
 What is cinematic representation?
 Cinema is a cultural phenomenon but what do we mean when we say such a thing?
 Is film a language?
 What is critical theory?
 The aim of the seminar is to encourage undergraduate students interested in cinema to develop better written and verbal skills within the context of a broader field of cinema studies.
 Students will debate the essence of cinema and acquire a framework for understanding its formal qualities.
 In the process, they will learn to experience film as a visual language, explore its similarities to other arts, and analyze its relation to critical dialogue.
 FROM THE FRONT ROW; Cinema and An Approach to Critical Writing is divided into three sections or thematic discussions with each section intended to follow one another to provide a cumulative sense of the field of study.
 Some cross-reference is required to initiate debate and discussion.
-May be applied as Creative Writing Concentration course.
+Fulfills Humanities/Cultural Studies distribution requirement.
 3 credits.
+Prerequisites: ACD150 and ACD250 or Corequisite: ACD250.

-Sound Art & New Media HCS 411
+Sound Art + New Media HCS 411

 A course on how visual artists (and some composers) use sound in their works.
 Works discussed in class will include "stand alone" works of sound art, musique concrete, sound sculptures, installation works (using sound as a main component), radio art, film, and internet-based works.
 Students will be expected to identify differing qualities of sound, and there will be regular listening and reading assignments for each class.
 Students will also be given written assignments, and will have to compose a work of sound art or sound sculpture as a final project.
-May be applied as Visual Culture Emphasis course.
+Fulfills Humanities/Cultural Studies distribution requirement.
+Visual Culture Emphasis course.
 3 credits.